MSBradshaw/DailyData/README.md

 - `avg_emotion_negative`: Average emotion score on days without event
 - `difference`: Mean difference (positive - negative)
 - `cohens_d`: Effect size (standardized mean difference)

+## GitHub Pages Website

+A static website showcasing all visualizations is available in the `docs/` directory.

+**To enable GitHub Pages:**
+1. Go to your repository settings on GitHub
+2. Navigate to "Pages" section
+3. Set source to "Deploy from a branch"
+4. Select branch: `main` and folder: `/docs`
+5. Save and wait for deployment

+The site will be available at: `https://<username>.github.io/<repository>/`

+**Website features:**
+- Clean, modern design with responsive layout
+- All 2025 and 2024 visualizations displayed
+- Organized by year and category (emotion, timeline, activities)
+- Placeholder descriptions for each visualization (ready for customization)
+- Automatic dark/light theme based on browser preference